Attarsiya: Textual background

 Attarsiya is known solely from the Indictment of Madduwatta (CTH 147), a fragmentary Hittite text written around 1380 BC.
 This document, written on behalf of the Hittite king Arnuwanda I, recounts the Hittites' troubled relationship with a restive vassal named Madduwatta.
 Attarsiya plays a role in several episodes described in the text.
+He was allied with the Ionian small town of Pygela, known with the Hittite name of Piggaya.
 When the Indictment of Madduwatta was first translated, it was assigned an erroneous date at the end of the 13th century BC.
 However, subsequent scholarship showed that it was in fact two centuries older based on archaic characteristics of the texts.
 (Note: The text was written in the voice of Arnuwanda, referring to his father as Tudhaliya.
 Initial scholars identified these with Arnuwanda III and his father Tudhaliya IV rather than Arnuwanda I and his father Tudhaliya I/II.)

 Political context

 Boar's tusk helmets were the Mycenean elite's headgear of choice.
 A depiction of a soldier wearing such a helmet was found in the Hittite capital, Hattusa.

 The Hittite account of Attarsiya's exploits provide the earliest textual evidence of Mycenaean involvement in Anatolia.
 These incidents are contemporary with archaeological evidence of growing Mycenaean presence at Miletus, which may have served as Attarsiya's base, as it did for later Mycenaean warlords.
 The Hittites' growing awareness of the Mycenaeans is attested by roughly contemporary finds from Hattusa including a Mycenaean-style sword seized from a participant in the Assuwa Revolt and a pot sherd decorated with an image that appears to depict a soldier wearing a boar's tusk helmet.
 In the decades after Attarsiya, Mycenaean involvement increased, to the point that the Hittite king Hattusili III even addressed the Ahhiyawan king as a peer.
 However, the Mycenaeans were driven out of Anatolia around 1220 BC, during the reign of Tudhaliya IV.

 Attarsiya's exploits are also significant for what they reveal about the political structure of the Mycenaean world.
 While Linear B records suggest a number of independent Mycenaean palace-states, one potential reading of the Indictment implies that Attarsiya's army consisted of 100 chariots and 1000 infantry.
-Since these numbers are greater than any single Mycenaean palace-state could have mustered, some researchers such as Jorrit Kelder have argued that Ahhiyawa was an alliance or confederation.
+Since these numbers are greater than any single Mycenaean palace-state could have mustered, some researchers such as Jorrit Kelder have argued that Ahhiyawa was an emerging Kingdom that included several palace-states, whereas others suggested a somewhat looser constellation of palaces, such as an alliance or confederation.